 If you’ve ever suffered from it, you’ll know that neck pain is, well, a pain in the neck.
 Apart from being uncomfortable, annoying and sore, it could be bad for your overall health and even your state of mind; however, help is at hand.

-Here, we outline the major causes of neck pain, offer you some simple natural remedies to soothe it in the short term and then give you some brilliant sleeping tips to prevent neck pain in the future.
+Here, we outline the major causes of neck pain, offer you some simple natural remedies to soothe it in the short term and then give you some brilliant sleeping tips to prevent it in the future.

 What causes neck pain?

 Believe it or not, something as problematic as neck pain can be caused by something as simple as the way you’re sleeping.
 Sleeping in an unsupportive position can lead to what people commonly refer to as “sleeping on your neck wrong”.

 This is generally caused by wear and how you place your pillow when you’re sleeping.
 Another common cause is people using too many pillows or pillows that are too hard to sufficiently support your head.

 Getting quality, uninterrupted rest is a great remedy for a variety of common ailments including neck pain.
 Just make sure you follow the preventative measure outlined below before you get your well-needed rest.

 Stress is another common cause of neck pain.
 Try your best to switch off from any potential cause of stress.
 Put your phone away.
 Grab a good book.
 Maybe even take a long bath with some bath salts, balms or ointments – just ensure to properly support your neck and head while in the tub.

 Ice packs are cheap, simple and extremely effective at relieving neck pain.
 If you don’t have one, simply put some ice cubes into a kitchen towel and apply it to the affected area for 10-15 minutes.
 However, if your neck pain worsens, remove the ice immediately.